ministryofjustice/hmpps-github-actions/docs/security-migration.md

 #### What to add

-Within templates copy `security_npm_dependency.yml` into `./github/workflows` of the target project.
+Within templates copy `security_npm_dependency.yml` into `.github/workflows` of the target project.

 Furthermore, to translate the npm audit report into SARIF format, a python script needs to be copied:
 - from `scripts/auditjson_to_sarif.py`
-- to `./github/scripts` on the target project.
+- to a new directory: `.github/scripts` on the target project.

 #### Outputs